LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/weather-data/AccuWeather.md

 You may request a free API key from AccuWeather here: [AccuWeather Developer Portal](https://developer.accuweather.com/).
 Once you're signed up, you'll need to navigate to your 'My Apps' dashboard, and create a new app.
 After creating it, you'll be able to view your API key from within your 'My Apps' dashboard.

-### 2. Determine the location key
+### 2. Determine the location key for your target coordinate

-Before making a request to the **Current Conditions API** or **Forecast API**, you'll need to determine the `locationKey` that corresponds to your target latitude / longitude.
+Before making a request to the **Current Conditions API** or **Forecast API**, you'll need to determine the corresponding `locationKey` for your target location.

-To do so, you'll need to make a request to the [Geoposition endpoint](https://developer.accuweather.com/accuweather-locations-api/apis/get/locations/v1/cities/geoposition/search) within AccuWeather's Locations API.
+To do so, you'll need to make a request to the [geoposition endpoint](https://developer.accuweather.com/accuweather-locations-api/apis/get/locations/v1/cities/geoposition/search) within AccuWeather's Locations API.

+Follow the steps below for instructions on how to request your `locationKey`:

-#### 2a: Request the location key:
+#### 2a: Request the location key from AccuWeather's geoposition endpoint:

-The following curl command simulates an HTTP request against the Geoposition endpoint (for the purposes of this example, we'll be using a latitude of `38.569723`, and a longitude of `-103.229807`:
+The following curl command simulates an HTTP request against the [geoposition endpoint](https://developer.accuweather.com/accuweather-locations-api/apis/get/locations/v1/cities/geoposition/search) (for the purposes of this example, we'll be using a latitude of `38.569723`, and a longitude of `-103.229807`:
 ```
 curl -k 'http://dataservice.accuweather.com/locations/v1/cities/geoposition/search?apikey={your key}&q=38.569723,-103.229807' \
  --request 'GET'